awslabs/multi-model-server/docker/README.md

 docker build -f Dockerfile.cpu -t mms_image .
 ```

 Once this completes, run `docker images` from your terminal.
 You should see the Docker image listed with the tag, `mms_image:latest`.
-Skip down to the section **Running the MMS Docker** to continue, or peruse the EC2 instructions if you're curious how to configure it for the cloud.

 ### Build Step for GPU